 This paper is organized as follows.
 Section 2 describes the VFC consistency model.
-Section 3 presents a meta-architecture to enforce the VFC model and its instantiation in two architectures, centralized and distributed with partitioning.
-Section 4 describes the main implementation details of two prototypes (for ad hoc and large-scale networks).
+Section 3 presents a metaarchitecture to enforce the VFC model and its instantiation in two architectures: centralized and distributed with partitioning.
+Section 4 describes the main implementation details of two prototypes (for ad-hoc and large-scale networks).
 Section 5 presents and discusses the experimental results obtained.
-Section 6 surveys the relevant related work, and Sect.
-7 closes with some conclusions.
+Section 6 surveys the relevant related work, and Section 7 closes with some conclusions.

-2 Consistency model
+2 Consistency Model

 In VFC, objects are positioned within a virtual world, an abstraction of an N-dimensional space.
-Without loss of generality, we consider the virtual world to be two-dimensional.
-In many games these abstractions map immediately to the game semantics; for example, in the Pac-Man game, the virtual world is a two-dimensional maze populated with objects such as avatars, ghosts, and dots.
+Without loss of generality, we consider the virtual world to be 2-dimensional.
+In many games these abstractions map immediately to the game semantics; for example, in the Pac-Man game, the virtual world is a 2-dimensional maze populated with objects such as avatars, ghosts and dots.
 Each node of the network has a local view consisting of a full local replica of the virtual world.
 Each view may have bounded inconsistencies.
 VFC characterizes how these inconsistencies are managed.

 Broadly, VFC offers bounded divergence guarantees, stronger than eventual consistency but weaker than strict consistency.
 In eventual consistency, delays in update propagation are essentially unbounded, uncommitted updates may be subject to reordering in logs, and replicas may experience oscillation in values.
-In VFC, updates are state transfers, and the latest update received completely precludes or supersedes previous ones, even if some have been omitted.
+In VFC, updates are statetransfers, the latest update received completely precludes or supersedes previous ones, even if some have been omitted.
 Updates are serialized at servers and propagated to clients.
-Updates received by clients are never applied out of order; therefore, replicas never diverge (they may lag), and players never experience game going "backwards in a.
-Conceptual consistency zones.
+Updates received by clients are never applied out of order; therefore replicas never diverge (they may lag) and players never experience game going "backwards in time".
+Strict consistency requires global synchronism or pessimistic locking regarding data reads with severe performance and scalability penalties.
+VFC is by design an optimistic approach, while ensuring that lasting or unbounded divergence, among data replicas, never takes place.